Kirsten Bakis

-Kirsten Bakis (born 1968 Switzerland) is an American novelist.
+Kirsten Bakis (born 1968, Switzerland) is an American novelist.

-Biography
+Early life and education

 Bakis was raised in Westchester County, New York, and graduated from New York University in 1990.
-She is a recipient of a Teaching/Writing Fellowship from the University of Iowa Writer's Workshop, a grant from the Michener/Copernicus Society of America.
+She is a recipient of a Teaching/Writing Fellowship from the Iowa Writers' Workshop, a grant from the Michener/Copernicus Society of America.

+Career

+She has taught at Hampshire College and was a writer-in-residence at Skidmore College in Saratoga Springs, New York in 2005.

 She published her first novel, Lives of the Monster Dogs, in 1997.
-In 2017, the novel was reissued.

-She has taught at Hampshire College and was a writer-in-residence at Skidmore College, Saratoga Springs, New York in 2005.
-She is currently living in Croton-on-Hudson, New York with her husband, their two children, and two dogs, and is at work on her second novel.

-Critical reception
+The novel was reissued twenty years later in 2017.

+Bakis wrote a novel in 2004 out of financial need, though it was not published under her name.